joaoseckler/imaginary-landscape-5/README.txt

     Formats accepted: .mp3, .wav, .flac, and .aiff.

+You will probably need to change permissions to make the files executable.
+You can right-click them - properties - permissions - execute.
+Easier than that:

+	$ chmod 775 /path/to/file

+or, to the whole folder:

+	$ chmod -R 775 /path/to/folder/

 After that, simply execute the "imaginary-landscape-5" file.
 You can click on it, and ask to execute it in a terminal, or do it via command line:

       $ /path/to/imaginary-landscape-5/imaginary-landscape-5.sh